-If you are under state pension age and spend at least 20 hours a week caring for someone else, you might be able to get carer’s credit applied to your National Insurance record.
+If you're under state pension age and spend at least 20 hours a week caring for someone else, you might be able to get carer’s credit applied to your National Insurance record.

-If you are unable to work and make National Insurance payments, this credit helps build your entitlement to the basic state pension by making sure there are no gaps in your National Insurance record.
+If you're unable to work because of caring responsibilities, and therefore can't make National Insurance payments, carer’s credit helps build your entitlement to the basic state pension by making sure there are no gaps in your National Insurance record.

 Who can get carer's credit?